 Wearing a hard night guard can help protect your veneers from damage, which could prevent the need for additional costly dental procedures in the future.

 It’s not just about protecting your teeth or veneers, either.
 Remember, night guards can help reduce the unpleasant side effects of bruxism such as jaw pain, TMJ, or facial pain.

 When bruxism is so severe that it causes tooth damage, you should definitely make a treatment plan with your dentist.
 Hard night guards tend to provide more protection than soft night guards for people who are heavy grinders; however, the hard material of the night guard could also potentially damage or loosen your veneers.
 Your dentist can help evaluate your situation to determine the best option, including what type of night guard will work well for you.
 You can also talk to your dentist about whether you should get an upper or lower night guard.

 The longer you wait to protect your veneers, the more opportunities they have to chip and break.
 You might need a new night guard because the one you had before you got veneers might not fit properly anymore or because you might want to switch from a guard that fits your upper teeth to one for your lower teeth (or vice versa).

-For those with light grinding or clenching, a soft night guard will likely be a good layer of protection.
-For those with a history of severe bruxism, a hard night guard will likely be a better option.
+For those with grinding or clenching, a soft night guard will likely be a good layer of protection.
 As always, talk to your dentist to learn more about what type of night guard is right for you and your veneers.